-Fitch reviewed K-Star's special servicing policies and procedure manual and a random sample of supplemental procedures.
+Fitch previously reviewed K-Star's special servicing policies and procedure manual and a random sample of supplemental procedures in 1Q24.
 Policies and procedures provide a high-level basic overview of servicing functions and asset manager responsibilities while procedures provide more detail with varying degrees of detail necessary to complete tasks.
-All procedures sampled had been reviewed within the past 12-months.